 Some people were hiking up to the base.
 We were plenty happy with the view we had.

-I read that the best time to visit is spring because you can experience the mist from the waterfall.
+It is important to mention the best time to see the waterfall full it is spring.
+During the time you can experience the mist from the waterfall.

 We went in June and plenty of water was running, giving us an amazing show.

 5. Hike to the Yosemite Falls

 This set of waterfalls is one of Yosemite’s top attractions.
 It is among the tallest waterfalls in North America at 2,425 ft.
 It is made up of three different falls.
 Lower Yosemite fall with 320 ft, middle cascade @ 675 ft and upper Yosemite Fall higher @ 1430 ft.